Back to School Guide 2022-2023 Header Image

 LPSF Banner - You Invest.
 We Connect.
 Students Thrive.

-Our mission is to raise funds to support each LPS student's unique path to success.
-Even in a thriving school district like LPS, school budgets have gaps.
-With the help of donors, we fill those gaps by funding thoughtful opportunities that foster academic, physical and emotional development for students.
+With the help of Littleton Public Schools parents, community members, businesses, and grantmakers, the Littleton Public Schools Foundation raises funds to support each student’s unique path to success.
+Even in a thriving school district like ours, school budgets have gaps.
+The LPS Foundation helps to fill these gaps by funding thoughtful opportunities that foster students’ academic, physical, and emotional development.
+Learn more and give here.

 Follow the LPS Foundation on social media!